 - Political Advocacy

-Students complete their field instruction in approved field settings where they specialize in working at the neighborhood, community, policy and system levels.
+Students complete their field instruction in approved field settings where they specialize in working at the neighborhood, community, policy and system levels (see PDF list below).
 All field placements are located in the New York/New Jersey Metropolitan area and its environs.
 For students, field instruction encompasses both the specific placement site and the broader professional landscape that they will enter as organizers, making it direct preparation for successful practice.
-COP&D students complete their field instruction at leading agencies and organizations around the city, many of which have ongoing relationships with School and its COP&D faculty.
+COP&D students complete their field instruction at leading agencies and organizations around the city, many of which have ongoing relationships with the School and its COP&D faculty.

 - Burghardt, Stephen | PhD